horton_part.scripts.generate_cube module

 Returns:

-• grid – A molecular integration grid.
+• grid (MolGrid) – The molecular integration grid used for the calculations.

 to_cube(fname, atnums, atcorenums, atcoords, grid, data)